We’ve created this guide to help new contributors understand and navigate the React Email codebase.

 benchmarks

-These are meant to be benchmarks we make from version-to-version to demonstrate with actual data that performance gains are really true with metrics like p99 and p75.
+We make benchmarks from version-to-version to demonstrate data-observable performance gains with metrics like p99 and p75.

-One example of them is the one for the Improved Performance for Tailwind Emails
+For example, see the Improved Performance for Tailwind Emails benchmark.

 packages